AndreasInk/ConvoKit/README.md

 ### Why:

-My Dad has Parkinson's disease which can make it difficult to use touch screens at times, especially when his tremors are worse.

-I've attempted to develop computer vision based control apps with eye tracking but we find these somewhat inaccurate, this is where ConvoKit can hopefully help.

-Further, ConvoKit makes apps easier to use for everyone, but especially for people with intellectual disabilities.
+ConvoKit makes apps easier to use for everyone, but especially for people with disabilities.

 ### Idea: